vmx17/USB_IO2/README.md

 ## Status
 The original module `USB-IO2.0` is provided by [Km2Net Inc.](https://km2net.com/usb-io2.0/io_sample_kai.shtml).
 It has some additional features to `USB-IO2.0(AKI)`.
-The software provided by `Km2Net Inc.` for `USB-IO2.0` seems to be limited not to port to another programming language.
-It was in VisualBasic.
+The software provided by `Km2Net Inc.`.
+It seems I should follow their lisence and [here is it](https://creativecommons.org/licenses/by-sa/3.0/).
-The latest software for `USB-IO2.0(AKI)` was made in Windows7 era.
+The latest software for `USB-IO2.0(AKI)` was made in Windows7 era in VisualBasic.
 So I port it to C# using WindowsForms on .Net 8.
 The design and function is almost same but it is not converted by code converter from VB to C#.
 All manual rework.